 Farrah remains immensely grateful to life and to those who enabled her to be "exposed" in this way to Marshall's radiance, his wisdom and quality of presence.
 In 2011 she joined the Francophone assessors’ team A-Certif and is committed ever since to contribute to the creation of a global community of NVC Ambassadors.
 As a member of the CNVC Board, she trusts and relies on our collective intelligence when decisions need to be made on a global level.
-Read more about Farrah here: www.giraffarrah.eu
+Learn more about Farrah. (term expires June 2022)

 Amal MekouarVice President

 Amal Mekouar is a Certified Trainer in Nonviolent Communication, living in Casablanca in Morocco with her husband and 2 daughters.
 She shares her understanding of NVC in three languages and in different countries and regions of the world (Maghreb countries, West Africa, Lebanon in the Middle East).
 She has been a pioneer in teaching NVC and setting local NVC associations in Morocco and Ivory Coast where she lived for two years.
 She was working in Finance when she met NVC in 2006, and shifted to focus her attention to sharing NVC in 2008 with different audiences (organizations, associations, leaders, youths, parents, doctors ...).
 Her interest in diversity and multi-culturalism led her to organize and facilitate residential multi-cultural trainings.